 Norfolk Airport Authority CEO Mark Perryman spoke with News 3's Anthony Sabella from inside the construction area for one side of the moving sidewalk — or "people mover," as some call it — as crews got it running for the first time.
 He invited Anthony to test it out.

-The sidewalk helps travelers, particularly those with mobility concerns get across the airport's lengthy pedestrian bridge.
-Unlike the old version, which was embedded into the bridge, the new moving sidewalk is raised off the ground and Perryman says it's expected to last much longer.
+The sidewalk helps travelers, particularly those with mobility concerns get across the more than 300-foot-long bridge.
+Unlike the old version, which was embedded into the floor, the new moving sidewalk is raised off the ground.
+Perryman says it's expected to last much longer because it won't be subjected to the bridge's slight "twists and turns" as the weather changes.

 "[People] will be up against the glass and able to see outside," he said.

-They'll be able to watch as the airport's new International Arrivals facility takes shape.
+Walkway users will be able to watch as the airport's new International Arrivals facility takes shape.
 Having broke ground last year, it will offer customs services to passengers flying in from future international flights.
+The new facility is located just north of the current North Short-Term parking lot, attached to Concourse A.

-The facility will be connected to Concourse A, which is going through its own expansion; a large glass space at the end of the existing concourse that will see the addition of three new gates.
+Meanwhile, the concourse is going through its own expansion; adding a large space to its end that will see the addition of three new gates.
 It also broke ground in 2024.
+Both facilities will continue construction in 2025.

-The airport's new Park-and-Wait lot capped off a busy year and Perryman expects that 'busy' to continue.
+The airport's new Park-and-Wait lot capped off a busy year in 2024 and Perryman doesn't expect things to slow down in 2025.

 “In 2025, we will be breaking ground finally on the hotel," he told News 3 of the airport's first on-site hotel. ”Later this winter, early spring.”